AdrianArtacho/tesser_seq/README.md

 ## Restart via CC

-You may use a custom CC number to restart the sequence at a given point
+You may use a custom CC number (e.g. CC85) to restart the sequence at a given point

+Right now, every value different from 0 causes it ti restart.
+In the future, it would be cool to have value 1 to restart, and the other numbers to set the next note as the index indicated by the value (e.g. CC85 3 will set the sequencer to start with the third note in the seqence in the next trigger).

 ## Loading midi files